fabioarciniegas/STS_dispenser/README.md

 Adjust the variables in config.php to reflect your URL and preferences.

-## Local Dependencies

- - a webserver running php5
- - aws libraries for php 2.*

 ## Federation Dependencies

-This application acts as a SAML 2.0 Service Provider.
+This web application acts as a SAML 2.0 Service Provider.
 For it to work,  it needs a SAML 2.0 Identity Provider.
+Configure the metadata file of your IdP in config.php

+The command line script does not need the IdP metadata, just a file with a saml assertion which you provide.

-Fabio Arciniegas, Trend Micro 2015
+Fabio Arciniegas, 2015